HukdOnFonix223/MCC/README.md

 # Repository for MCC Course Work
-This respository's purpose is to host all programming related work completed at MCC for my CS degree.
+This respository's purpose is to host all Python related work completed at MCC for my CS degree.